zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 ## **STEP 3:** Start the Local Environment

-*Startup the local environment stack that will simulate our on-premises environment*.
+*Start up the local environment stack that will simulate our on-premises environment*.

 1. Make sure you are using the `oracle` user and run: